darinz/DL/06_RNN/01_sequential_data_processing.md

 - **Audio**: Speech signals, music
 - **Video**: Frames in a video sequence
 - **DNA sequences**: Genetic information

+> **Did you know?**
+>
+> The same set of words can have completely different meanings depending on their order in a sentence!

 ## Key Characteristics